okejikeme/okejikeme/README.md

 - 👀 I’m interested in data systems and systems security.
 - 🌱 I’m currently learning about data systems and data science.
 - 💞️ I’m looking to collaborate on nothing at the moment (stay tuned).
-- 📫 How to reach me: email: okejikeme@gmail.com
+- 📫 How to reach me: okejikeme@gmail.com

 <!---
 okejikeme/okejikeme is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.